Nevada

 Reasonable Security Measures

-NRS 603A.210 requires every data collector that maintains records containing personal information of a Nevada resident to implement and maintain reasonable security measures to protect those records from unauthorized access, acquisition, destruction, use, modification, or disclosure.
+NRS 603A.210 requires every data collector to implement and maintain reasonable security measures to protect records from unauthorized access, acquisition, destruction, use, modification, or disclosure.
+The statute does not prescribe specific technical standards.
+Reasonableness is assessed case by case based on the nature, scope, and sensitivity of the data held.

 Encryption and PCI Compliance

-For businesses that accept payment cards, the law requires compliance with the current version of the Payment Card Industry Data Security Standard (PCI DSS) as adopted by the PCI Security Standards Council.
-Compliance must be achieved by the dates set forth in the PCI standard.
+For businesses that accept payment cards, the law requires compliance with the current Payment Card Industry Data Security Standard (PCI DSS).
+Nevada was one of the first states to mandate PCI DSS compliance by statute.

 Destruction of Personal Information

-What Triggers the Notification Requirement
+What Triggers Notification

-A "breach of the security of the system data" is defined as the unauthorized acquisition of computerized data that materially compromises the security, confidentiality, or integrity of personal information maintained by the data collector.
+A "breach of the security of the system data" is the unauthorized acquisition of computerized data that materially compromises the security, confidentiality, or integrity of personal information.
+Not every unauthorized access triggers the obligation.
+The compromise must be significant enough to meaningfully affect the data's security or integrity.

-Definition of Personal Information for Breach Purposes
+Personal Information for Breach Purposes

 Notification Timeline and Methods

-Penalties for Breach Notification Failures
+Penalties for Notification Failures

-Consumer Health Data Privacy (SB 370)
+Consumer Health Data Privacy: SB 370

 Who Must Comply